-In the example above we needed only four instances, and only one resolution step.
+In the example above we needed only two F_i , hence four clauses, and only one resolution step.
 Still, two of the clauses generated are superfluous.
 In bigger examples it is profitable to produce only clauses that are assumed to lead to \Box pretty quickly.